Crappie Fishing Tips

 John R. Hortsman caught a black crappie in a private lake in Missouri, USA on April 21st 2006 that weighted 2.26 kg (5 lbs.
 0 oz.)

 Fred Bright caught a white crappie at Enid Dam in Mississippi, USA on July 31st 1957 that weighted 2.35 kg (5 lbs, 3 oz.)

 We've put together for you some basic facts and data about crappie.
-This information is useful to better understand this type of popular game fish and get an idea what to expect when fishing for them.
+This information is useful to better understand this type of popular game fish and to get an idea of what to expect when fishing for them.
 The maximum weight and length is from the latest all-time record at the time this information was written.
-It may have changed slightly, but that is only the top 0.5% of crappie you'll find in the wild.
+It may have changed slightly, but that is only for the top 0.5% of crappie you'll find in the wild.